joaomcteixeira/Tree-of-Life/CONTRIBUTING.md

 ## Pull Request

-- **Always** submit a Pull Request from a cloned or forked repository of Farseer-NMR.
+- **Always** submit a Pull Request from a cloned or forked repository.
 - Pull Requests title should start with a proposal of version change and, if helpful, followed by a short title: `v1.3.12 - corrected bug in updater`
   - follow versioning standards: [_major/visible_ [ _new feature_ [ _bug correction_]]
   - new version number should be updated in `install/system.py`.